Jahia/jahia/bundles/security-filter/README.md

 # API Security service and filter

-This bundle protects specific API (graphql/rest/views, and others) from unauthorized usage, potential XSS/CSRF attacks and provide support for CORS requests.
+This bundle protects specific API (graphql/rest/views, and others) from unauthorized usage, potential XSS/CSRF attacks and provides support for CORS requests.

 It prevents API from being called from anywhere, first in a generic way through a global CORS filter, then per API configuration.